CustomGPT.ai Blog

-Are you interested in taking the next step and leverage CustomGPT.ai’s intuitive and developer-friendly API?
+Are you interested in taking the next step and leverage CustomGPT.ai’s intuitive and developer-friendly RAG API?
 Look no further!
-In this article, I’ll guide you through the process of creating a chatbot using the CustomGPT.ai API endpoint, step by step.
-In the last post, we had a look at What are API Endpoints and how these API Endpoints work
+In this article, I’ll guide you through the process of creating a chatbot using the CustomGPT.ai RAG API endpoint, step by step.
+In the last post, we had a look at What are RAG API Endpoints and how these API Endpoints work

 Now we will build the CustomGPT.ai chatbot programmatically using POST, GET, and DELETE Endpoints.
 You don’t need to be a tech wizard to follow along, we’ll keep things simple for you.
 Let’s get started!